zephyrproject-rtos/zephyr/doc/reference/networking/net_l2.rst

 Ethernet.
 What has been described above, especially for ``recv()``, applies here as well.
 There are two specific differences however:

-- It requires a dedicated device driver API: :c:type:`ieee802154_radio_api`, which overloads :c:type:`net_if_api`.
+- It requires a dedicated device driver API: :c:struct:`ieee802154_radio_api`, which overloads :c:struct:`net_if_api`.
 This is because 802.15.4 L2 needs more from the device driver than just ``send()`` and ``recv()`` functions.
 This dedicated API is declared in :zephyr_file:`include/net/ieee802154_radio.h`.
 Each and every IEEE 802.15.4 device driver must provide a valid pointer on such